tc39/proposal-temporal/docs/timezone.md

 - A time zone identifier accepted by `new Temporal.TimeZone()`.
 - A string like `2020-01-01[Asia/Tokyo]` or `2020-01-01T00:00+09:00[Asia/Tokyo]` in ISO 8601 format with a time zone identifier suffix in square brackets.
   When a time zone identifier suffix is present, any UTC offset outside the brackets will be ignored.
-- An ISO 8601 string like `2020-01-01T00:00+09:00` that includes a numeric time zone offset.
+- An ISO 8601 string like `2020-01-01T00:00+09:00` that includes a numeric time zone offset, which results in a `Temporal.TimeZone` object with an identifier that is the normalized ±HH:MM form of the offset.
-- An ISO 8601 string like `2020-01-01T00:00Z` that uses the Z offset designator.
-  Such strings will result in a `Temporal.TimeZone` object with the identifier `"UTC"`.
+- An ISO 8601 string like `2020-01-01T00:00Z` that uses the Z offset designator, which results in a `Temporal.TimeZone` object with the identifier `"UTC"`.

 This function is often more convenient to use than `new Temporal.TimeZone()` because it handles a wider range of input.